SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Speed: 8
 Requires: A Target with an active Combo Counter.

+Tags: Utility

+Effects:
-Effects: You and your opponent both make Parry rolls.
+You and your opponent both make Parry rolls.
 If your result is higher, you immediately break their Combo and can execute any Opener you know as an Interrupt, with a starting Combo Counter equal to whatever your opponent’s was when you used this technique.
 If you fail, your opponent may immediately use any Combo Jutsu they know against you as an Interrupt.
-Their Attack automatically hits.

-### **Bunka-ken \- Splintering Fist**

-A powerful blow that smashes through defenses.
-Your attack carries an almost concussive force behind it, enough to overcome all but the most resilient of enemies.

-Stamina: \+7
-Speed: \+4
-Damage: Basic Unarmed Attack, Maximized
-Special: Finisher
-Combo Bonus: Ignore 10% of DR, enemy takes \+2 damage from all Attacks for the rest of the battle

-Effects: This is applied as an addition to a Basic Unarmed Attack, increasing its Stamina and Speed accordingly and turning it into a Finisher.
-The ‘d’ in the damage calculation is replaced with ‘\*’, dealing the maximum possible damage rather than rolling.
-The lasting bonus damage from this technique is applied after all reductions (and after the Scorched Chest energy wound, if the opponent has it), but before determining if wounds are suffered from the attack.
-Multiple Splintering Fists on the same target stack the bonus damage normally.

 ## **Combo B-Rank**